iotappstory/ESP-Library/README.md

 ### `dPinConv(...)`
 Use dPinConv() to convert Dpin & Ppin numbers to integers (D6 > 14)

-We advise to use the original Gpio numbers used by the ESP8266.
+We advise to use the original Gpio numbers used by the ESP.
 However a lot of our users use boards like the “Wemos” & “NodeMCU”.
 They tend to use the silkscreen numbering like D6, D2 etc.

 Normally this would be handled by the defined ”const” in your boards [pins_arduino.h](https://github.com/esp8266/Arduino/tree/master/variants) file during compilation.
 However when entered after compilation, like with the added fields in the html config pages “addField(.. .. .. ..)”, these values get returned as ”String” instead of being translated to a “int”